lgtm-migrator/trimble-maps-js-sdk-angular-sample/README.md

 # Angular sample for using Trimble MAPS JavaScript SDK

-The maps are the latest version of Trimble MAPS Javascript SDK using vector tiles and WebGL.
-You will need an API key to use this sample. https://info.maps.trimble.com/get-an-api-key
+The maps are the latest version of Trimble MAPS JavaScript SDK using vector tiles and WebGL.
+You will need an API key to use this sample. https://developer.trimblemaps.com

 Put your API Key in `src/app/app.component.html`